Best Self-Hosted AI Agent: Hermes on Your VPS or Hosted for You

 Why Hermes is the Best Self Hosted Ai Agent Alternative

-• Works on any VPS or local machine
+• Runs on your VPS or local machine with local memory and full data control

 Feature Comparison